Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/integration.md

-## Manually Installing an Autodesk® Maya® or Autodesk® Maya LT™ Integration
+## Manually Installing an Autodesk® Maya®<br/>or Autodesk® Maya LT™ Integration

 In some cases, you have to install your integration manually.
 For example, you may be using an unsupported version of Autodesk® Maya® or Autodesk® Maya LT™.